szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Interceptors

-It's possible to extend bus behaviour when messages are being dispatched to message handlers. `HandlerInterceptor` objects wrap the concrete dispatch process and are able to modify that.
+It's possible to extend bus behaviour when messages are being dispatched to message handlers. `DispatchInterceptor` objects wrap the concrete dispatch process and are able to modify that.
 It is usable for logging, transactions, etc.

 There are three builtin interceptors: